mongodb/specifications/source/transactions/tests/README.rst

      series of operations, store the error message and server error code.
-   - If the result document has an "errorContains" field, verify that the method threw an exception or returned an error, and that the value of the "errorContains" field matches the error string.
+   - If the result document has an "errorContains" field, verify that the method threw an exception or returned an error, and that the value of the "errorContains" field matches the error string. "errorContains" is a substring (case-insensitive) of the actual error message.
      If the result document has an "errorCodeName" field, verify that the method threw a command failed exception or returned an error, and that the value of the "errorCodeName" field matches the "codeName" in the server error response.
+     If the operation returns a raw command response, eg from ``runCommand``, then compare only the fields present in the expected result document.
-     Otherwise, compare the method's return value to ``result`` using the same logic as the CRUD Spec Tests runner. key is a substring (case-insensitive) of the actual error message.
+     Otherwise, compare the method's return value to ``result`` using the same logic as the CRUD Spec Tests runner.

 #.
 Call ``session0.endSession()`` and ``session1.endSession``.
 #.
 If the test includes a list of command-started events in ``expectations``,